1Jayso/Planetary_API/README.md

 Create a virtual environment using the following scripts:

 ```
-python3 -m venv ["name of your Virtual Env]
+python3 -m venv ["name of your Virtual Env"]
 ```

 Install the the libraries used for this project by copying and pasting the below script in your terminal